xpladev/docs/content/en/develop/develop/tools/xplad/using-xplad.md

 The `gas` is dependent on the transaction.
 Different transaction require different amount of `gas`.
 The `gas` amount for a transaction is calculated as it is being processed, but there is a way to estimate it beforehand by using the `auto` value for the `gas` flag.
 Of course, this only gives an estimate.
 You can adjust this estimate with the flag `--gas-adjustment` \(default `1.0`\) if you want to be sure you provide enough `gas` for the transaction.

 The `gasPrice` is the price of each unit of `gas`.
-Each validator sets a `min-gas-price` value, and will only include transactions that have a `gasPrice` greater than their `min-gas-price`.
+Feemarket module sets a `min-gas-price` params, and will only include transactions that have a `gasPrice` greater than their `min-gas-price`.

 The transaction `fees` are the product of `gas` and `gasPrice`.
 As a user, you have to input 2 out of 3.
 The higher the `gasPrice`/`fees`, the higher the chance that your transaction will get included in a block.

 ### Setting Fees

 Each transaction may either supply fees or gas prices, but not both.
-Most users will typically provide fees as this is the final cost you will end up incurring for the transaction being included in the ledger, whereas gas prices will be dynamically calculated depending on the validator.
+Most users will typically provide fees as this is the final cost you will end up incurring for the transaction being included in the ledger, whereas gas prices will be fixed calculated depending on the feemarket parameters.

-Validators specify a minimum gas price that they use to determine whether to include a transaction, which they calculate during `CheckTx`, where `gasPrices >= minGasPrices`.
-Note, your transaction must supply fees that are greater than or equal to **any** of the denominations the validator requires.
+Validators used to determine whether to include a transaction, which they calculate during `CheckTx`, where `gasPrices >= minGasPrices`.
+Note, your transaction must supply fees that are greater than or equal to **any** of the denominations the feemarket module requires.

 Validators may start to prioritize transactions by `gasPrice` in the mempool, so providing higher fees or gas prices will likely yield higher priority of inclusion in a block.